-The typical Travel and Expense Policy should address three basic questions:
+The typical Travel & Expense Policy should address three basic questions:

 - What responsibilities do employees who travel have with regard to controlling and reporting spending associated with business travel?